 K.45.
 Encounter Claims Policies.
 Contractor shall develop written policies and procedures to address its submission of encounter Claims to the State, and document such in its PPM.

 Accuracy of Encounter Claims.
 The Contractor shall implement policies and procedures to ensure that encounter Claims submissions are accurate.
 The Agency reserves the right to monitor encounter Claims for accuracy against Contractor internal criteria as well as State and Federal requirements.
 The Agency will regularly monitor the Contractor’s accuracy by reviewing the Contractor’s compliance with its internal policies and procedures for accurate encounter Claims submissions and by random sample audits of Claims.
-The Agency will implement a quarterly Encounter Utilization Monitoring report and review process to be implanted in the first quarter following the Contract effective date.
+The Agency will implement a quarterly Encounter Utilization Monitoring report and review process to be implemented in the first quarter following the Contract effective date.
 The Contractor shall submit timely and accurate reports in the format and timeframe designated by the Agency.
 The Contractor shall investigate root cause of report inaccuracies and submit a revised report in the timeframe designated by the Agency.
 The Contractor shall fully comply with requirements of these audits and provide all requested documentation, including, but not limited to, applicable Medical Records and Prior Authorizations.
 The Agency will require the Contractor to submit a Corrective Action Plan and will require non-compliance remedies for Contractor failure to comply with accuracy of these reporting requirements.

 Encounter Data Completeness.
 The Contractor shall have in place a system for monitoring and reporting the completeness of Claims and encounter data received from Providers.
 For every service provided, Providers must submit corresponding Claim or encounter data with Claim detail identical to that required for fee-for-service Claims submissions.
 The Contractor shall also have in place a system for verifying and ensuring that Providers are not submitting Claims or encounter data for services that were not provided.
 The Contractor shall demonstrate its internal standards for measuring completeness, the results of any completeness studies, and any Corrective Action Plans developed to address areas of non-compliance.
 The Agency may require the Contractor to demonstrate, through report or audit, that this monitoring system is in place and that the Contractor is regularly monitoring the completeness of Claims and encounter data and ensuring that the Contractor is meeting the Agency completeness requirements.